VariableExp0rt/VariableExp0rt.github.io/_posts/2020-5-4-containerd-cli-intro.md

 ##### Exec-ing into a container is a little bit more difficult.

-1. Get a list of all tasks from a container listed above ..`ctr --namespace k8s.io tasks ls`
+1. Get a list of all tasks from a container listed above

+`ctr --namespace k8s.io tasks ls`

-..From this output we have a list of tasks, these are just "processes" and these make up our Pods.
+From this output we have a list of tasks, these are just "processes" and these make up our Pods.
 I tried to spawn a shell from each of those tasks, while some failed, a few succeeded.

 2. Execute a task, which is essentially a Pod, the atomic unit of Kubernetes.
 Importantly, it wouldn't let me execute with only the task hash below, it needs the corresponding process ID.

-..`ctr --namespace k8s.io tasks exec --exec-id 16537 --tty e791befbe4f877cf96ee044c111e3428958120f519f17dfb3e2e0b696b6d6666 /bin/sh`
+`ctr --namespace k8s.io tasks exec --exec-id 16537 --tty e791befbe4f877cf96ee044c111e3428958120f519f17dfb3e2e0b696b6d6666 /bin/sh`

 3. I tried to imagine if I did not have kubectl logs at my disposal so the following directory helped here.

-..`docker exec -ti <control plane hash> /bin/sh \
+`docker exec -ti <control plane hash> /bin/sh \
-..cd /var/log/pods/<pod-to-be-inspected>`
+cd /var/log/pods/<pod-to-be-inspected>`

 I've included some of the output below for brevity.